Azure-Samples/postgres-sa-byoac/docs/workshop/docs/03-Integrate-AI-Into-PostgreSQL/index.md

 In this section, you will use extensions to enhance your PostgreSQL database with Generative AI and Vector Search capabilities.
 Here's what you will accomplish:

 - [ ] Install the `azure_ai`, `pg_diskann`, and `vector` extensions on your PostgreSQL database
-- [ ] Configure the `azure_ai` extension with the connection details for your Azure AI services
+- [ ] Configure the `azure_ai` extension with the connection details for your Azure AI Foundry services
 - [ ] Add vector columns to database tables to allow embeddings to be stored alongside text data
 - [ ] Improve vector query performance with DiskANN
 - [ ] Generate and store embeddings for existing data